-Atlassian's Git Tutorials constitute another good example for user-friendly developer documentation.
+Atlassian's Git Tutorials constitute another good example of user-friendly developer documentation.
 They are just as well-structured as the Foundation Docs but also come with great explanatory illustrations (in SVG!) and a downloadable cheatsheet.

-While both Foundation Docs and Git Tutorials present the information in a way that is accessible to users without any knowledge on the subject, you will find some accessibility problems in both, that may hinder users with disabilities (for instance, color contrast problems).
+Both Foundation Docs and Git Tutorials present the information in a way that is accessible to users without much knowledge on the subject.
+Still, both have some accessibility issues that might be a problem for users with disabilities (e.g. color contrast problems).

 The two levels can also intersect, as there can be users who are affected by both problems (i.e. don't have the sufficient knowledge plus have a disability).

-The three examples I mentioned in this article (Salesforce, Foundation, Atlassian) handle the first level of documentation accessibility really well, as they:
+The three examples I mentioned in this article (Salesforce, Foundation, Atlassian) handle the first level of documentation accessibility quite well, as they:

-They also partially implement the second level of accessibility, however you'll find issues here and there with things such as color contrast, link visibility, video captioning, etc.
+They also partially implement the second level of accessibility.
+However, you can still find issues here and there, such as color contrast, link visibility, or video captioning.

-However, documentation accessibility is still an important part of accessibility.
-First, because we shouldn't exclude users with disabilities from adopting new technologies, but also because it greatly impacts how many people are willing to go the extra mile to pick up a new tool.
+Documentation accessibility is primarily important because we shouldn't exclude users with disabilities from adopting new technologies.
+But, it also hugely impacts how many users will be willing to go the extra mile to pick up a new tool.